SPOTLIGHT ON RETIRED MINISTERS: AN INTERVIEW WITH REV. DR. MRS ABIGAIL AJOKE JASPER

 Interviewer: What has your journey been like since you retired from active ministry, and how has it impacted your life?

-Interviewee (Rev. Mrs Abigail Ajoke Jasper): Retirement, though a natural stage, can be challenging if not well-planned, especially in terms of finances.
+Interviewee (Rev. Dr. Mrs Abigail Ajoke Jasper): Retirement, though a natural stage, can be challenging if not well-planned, especially in terms of finances.
 For me, the transition was made more difficult by two major events.
 A month before I retired, I lost a daughter-in-law, a young woman of 36, leaving behind two children.
 Then, in September last year, my husband suffered a stroke.
 These personal challenges, coupled with financial strains, made my early retirement burdensome.
 However, God provided help, and we have managed through His grace.

 Despite the difficulties, retirement has also brought blessings.
 I now have the freedom to focus on the ministry God has laid on my heart—Prayer and Mission Partnership International.
 I have started a platform for prayer and another for missions.
 These responsibilities have filled my time with purpose.
 I also continue to engage in quarterly evangelism to nearby village markets and other suburbs, and join my church’s evangelism team.
 These assignments have occupied my life, and I no longer regret retiring, I am active and fulfilled doing God’s work.